honest comparison

 Better to know what you're trading off than discover it after switching.
 Three honest gaps.

-• Native on-demand video hosting and online-first UX
+• On-demand video hosting built in, online-first UX

-Arketa's defining strength is native on-demand video hosting integrated cleanly with the booking and membership flow.
-For yoga teachers running on-demand video libraries as a primary revenue stream, this is genuinely valuable — Vimeo or YouTube alongside Junocal works fine but adds an integration step.
-For online-first yoga teachers where video is core, Arketa's native handling is closer to what the operation needs.
+Arketa's defining strength is on-demand video hosting built right into the booking and membership flow.
+For yoga teachers running on-demand video libraries as a primary revenue stream, this is genuinely valuable — Vimeo or YouTube alongside Junocal works fine but adds a setup step.
+For online-first yoga teachers where video is core, having it built into Arketa is closer to what the operation needs.

 • Solo-instructor and online-creator fit